weirayao/torchprime/docs/sharding.md

 # How to configure model sharding

-Here is guide for how to shard models (i.e. apply N-dimensional parallelism) in torchprime.
+This guide demonstrates how to shard models in torchprime.
+Sharding is the task of taking a large model and distributing the weights, activations, and compute across multiple devices.
+It is also known as multi-dimensional parallelism.

-Since torchprime uses the SPMD paradigm, we recommend familiarizing with the [PyTorch/XLA SPMD user guide][spmd-guide] first.
+Since torchprime uses the SPMD paradigm, consider familiarizing yourself with the [PyTorch/XLA SPMD user guide][spmd-guide] first.

 ## Single device model + sharding configs

 Going from single device training to distributed training usually doesn't require changes to model code.
-For example, if we take a look at the [Llama][llama] model, it doesn't call any sharding/parallelism APIs in the code.
+For example, if you take a look at the [Llama][llama] model, it doesn't call any sharding/parallelism APIs in the code.
 This makes for a familiar experience for eager mode GPU users and is generally good software engineering practice.